Minecraft Map Art Generator

 Step-by-Step Instructions

-1. 1Open the Minecraft Map Art Generator — no download, login, or mods needed.
+1. 1Open the Minecraft Map Art Generator in your browser.

-6. 6Check the Block Stats panel for total block count and material list.
+6. 6Check the Block Stats sidebar for the total blocks list and unique colors counts.

 Minecraft Map Art Generator — Frequently Asked Questions